+At UF Health, we strongly believe the best person to guide your diabetes management is you.
 Many people do not become aware that they have diabetes until they develop one of its life-threatening symptoms such as blindness, kidney disease, nerve damage and heart disease.

 - Visit 1: Assessment and Introduction to Diabetes (one hour individual appointment)

-Visit 2: Diabetes Management Overview and Nutrition Strategies (4 hour group session)
+- Visit 2: Diabetes Management Overview and Nutrition Strategies (4 hour group session)

-Visit 3: Diabetes Self-Care and Lifestyle (4 hour group session)
+- Visit 3: Diabetes Self-Care and Lifestyle (4 hour group session)

-Visit 4: Annual Follow Up Visit (2 hour individual appointment)
+- Visit 4: Annual Follow-Up Visit (2 hour individual appointment)

-The UF Health Diabetes Education Program is covered by most insurance policies if the patient is referred by a physician.
+If you are a UF Health provider and would like to refer patients, please fill out the UF Health Diabetes Education Program Referral Form.
+The Diabetes Education Program at UF Health is covered by most insurance policies if the patient is referred by a physician.
 Financial counselors will work with patients and their insurance companies regarding payment.

 2000 SW Archer Road, Room 2108, 2nd floor